-Two and a half years ago, our Coalition Government was new and untested.
-We were grappling with many challenges, an unsustainable level of government debt, deep challenges to the revenue base, and the need to create a new political environment in line with our election promise, in which, once again, the people had a voice and were able to be heard in an atmosphere where dissent was tolerated and alternative views respected.
+- 8. Two and a half years ago, our Coalition Government was new and untested.
+We were grappling with many challenges - an unsustainable level of Government debt, deep challenges to the revenue base and the need to create a new political environment, in line with our election promise, in which once again the people had a voice and were able to be heard, in an atmosphere where dissent was tolerated and alternative views respected.
 Our public servants lived in fear of instant dismissal, restricting the strategic and policy advice they could give to their Ministers.
-The business and investing community lived in a state of constant uncertainty, unsure of what new policies and tax measures every new budget would bring.
-Those days are long behind us.

-Let us reflect on a fact that is both cautionary and optimistic.
-Mr. Speaker, Sir, this is the first time in our post-independence history of almost 55 years that a democratic transition in Government from one group to another has lasted for more than a year.
+The business and investing community lived in a state of constant uncertainty, unsure of what new policies and tax measures every new Budget would bring.
+Those days are long behind us. - 9.
+Let us also reflect on a fact which is both cautionary and optimistic.
+This is the first time in our post-independence history of almost 55 years that a democratic transition in Government from one group to another has lasted for more than a year.
 While this does not speak well of our history, it does suggest a new beginning of democratic resilience and progress.
-We have had our own challenges, but the Coalition has always stood strong - united by their shared commitment to serve and deliver for our people.
-This has created further confidence in the country.
+We have had our own challenges, but the coalition has always stood strong, united by the shared commitment to serve and deliver for our people.
+This has created further confidence in the country. - 10.
 As we head into the presentation of our third Budget, we are, as a once new Government, more confident now.
 We have been tested in many ways.
 We have felt the weight of expectations of our people.
-We have listened to them as they challenge us to meet those expectations, including the cost of living, on incomes, and on challenges such as housing and health.
+We have listened to them as they challenge us to meet those expectations, including the cost of living, on incomes and on challenges such as housing and health.